AmmarAbouZor/tui-journal/README.md

 - [x]  Edit journals content with external text editor from within the app.
 - [x]  Filter & Search functionalities.
 - [ ]  Customize themes and keybindings.
-- [ ]  Load entries as chunks for better performance.

 ## Installation